postman721/just_an_imageviever/README.md

 Copyright (c) 2020 JJ Posti <techtimejourney.net>

-This is free software, and you are welcome to redistribute it under GPL Version 3 or Apache v2 license"
+This is free software, and you are welcome to redistribute it under GPL Version 3 or Apache v2 license.

 ##### Features